Cracking Belief Codes Case Study

 The second past life code:

-This lifetime is approximately 120 years ago my client is a male who drowns in a boating accident.
+This lifetime was approximately 120 years ago and my client was a male who drowned in a boating accident.

 The original code: